Why is there no McDonalds in Cambodia?

 The Cambodian Fast-Food scene

 Cambodia has developed rapidly since the end of communism and the civil war with the Khmer Rouge, lives have gotten better, people have more money and of course that means the fast-food chains start to arrive.
-KFC were the first big player to enter the scene in March of 2008, with Burger King following in 2013, although alas there is still no Ronald McDonald in the Kingdom.
+KFC were the first big player to enter the scene in March of 2008, with Burger King following in 2013, although alas there was still no Ronald McDonald in the Kingdom.

 It might seem strange from a western point of view for KFC to come in before McDonalds, but KFC are actually the biggest fast-food franchise in the world, being in 144 countries and territories, compared to 117 for McDonalds, and exactly 100 for Burger King.